 How to Make a Website

 A website is just a collection of individual web pages linked together.
-Learning to make a website is really just learning how to make a web page and learning how to connect that web page to other web pages you make.
+How to make a website is really just learning how to make a web page and then learning how to connect that web page to other web pages you make.

 So far this is really easy, huh?